HOW AMERICA GATHERS · THANKSGIVING

 For three centuries this food had no name but cooking.
 Then the country shifted under it.

-Beginning in the 1910s, millions of Black Americans left the rural South for Chicago, Detroit, Harlem, Los Angeles — the Great Migration — and the table went with them.
+Beginning in the 1910s, millions of Black Americans left the rural South for Chicago, Detroit, Harlem and Los Angeles in the Great Migration, and the table went with them.
 Mac and cheese came out of the country smokehouse and into the third-floor walk-up.
 Fried chicken became an urban institution.
 Places like Sylvia's in Harlem became a taste of a home a thousand miles south.
 And the Black church, the steady center of all of it, carried the recipes forward one homecoming dinner at a time.

 Then, in the 1960s, came the word.
-As the Civil Rights and Black Power movements reclaimed and celebrated Black identity, soul became the marker of it — soul music, soul brother — and the food got the name too.
-It surfaces in the Autobiography of Malcolm X in 1965 and in an essay by Amiri Baraka the same era, but no single person owns the coining, because it rose up out of the culture itself.
-That's the whole point.
-Soul food was not a label hung on the cuisine from outside.
-It was a declaration from within: this food is ours, it carried us, and it is something to be proud of.
+As the Civil Rights and Black Power movements reclaimed and celebrated Black identity, soul became the marker of it, in soul music and soul brother, and the food took the name too.
+It surfaces in the Autobiography of Malcolm X in 1965 and in an essay by Amiri Baraka around the same time, but no single person owns the coining, because it rose up out of the culture itself.
+The name came from within, and it said exactly what it meant: this food is ours, it carried us, and it is something to be proud of.
 New England's table was named by an editor.
-This one was named by the people who'd been cooking it all along.
+This one was named by the people who had been cooking it all along.

 Abundance as the answer

-When the people who were once handed the worst of everything set a Thanksgiving table, they set the fullest one in America — two meats, a dozen sides, a counter of pies — and they do it on purpose.
+When the people who were once handed the worst of everything set a Thanksgiving table, they set the fullest one in America: two meats, a dozen sides, a counter of pies, and they do it on purpose.
 The overflow is the reply to the scarcity.
-Every heaping plate, every "you didn't make a plate to take home?", every grandmother who cooks for forty when twelve are coming, is saying the same thing the name says: we are not in want, we were never less-than, look how much we have to give.
-The recipes mostly live in no book — they live in the hands of the woman at the stove who measures by memory and feeds you whether you're hungry or not.
+Every heaping plate, every “you didn't make a plate to take home?”, every grandmother who cooks for forty when twelve are coming, says the same thing the name says.
+We are not in want, we were never less-than, look how much we have to give.
+The recipes mostly live in no book.
+They live in the hands of the woman at the stove who measures by memory and feeds you whether you are hungry or not.

 Gather Your People

 The greens are a slow conversation.
 Collards (or mustard, or turnip) want time and smoke.
-Build a pot likker first: simmer a smoked turkey neck or wing — the smoked-meat-in-the-greens move is the soul of the dish — with onion, garlic, a little vinegar and a pinch of heat, then add the washed, stemmed greens and let them go low and slow until silky.
-Taste the likker; that's where the seasoning lives.
+Build a pot likker first: simmer a smoked turkey neck or wing, which is the soul of the dish, with onion, garlic, a little vinegar and a pinch of heat.
+Then add the washed, stemmed greens and let them go low and slow until silky.
+Taste the likker, because that is where the seasoning lives.
 Save it.
-You're going to want cornbread to catch it.
+You are going to want cornbread to catch it.

 Cornbread dressing, built in two acts.
-Bake the cornbread first and let it dry a little — fresh is too soft to hold.
-Then crumble and fold with sautéed onion and celery, broth, sage and poultry seasoning, and enough liquid that it bakes moist, not dry.
+Bake the cornbread first and let it dry a little, because fresh is too soft to hold.
+Then crumble and fold it with sautéed onion and celery, broth, sage and poultry seasoning, and enough liquid that it bakes moist rather than dry.
 Skillet-crisp on top.

 Candied yams, light hand on the sugar.
-The sweet potato is already sweet; brown sugar, butter, cinnamon, and nutmeg are there to frame it, not bury it.
-Marshmallows are a house-by-house argument you'll have to settle yourself.
+The sweet potato is already sweet; brown sugar, butter, cinnamon and nutmeg are there to frame it, not bury it.
+Marshmallows are a house-by-house argument you will have to settle yourself.

 Make it the gathering.
-This is a many-hands table by design — somebody on greens, somebody on mac, the pies started the day before, grace before anyone lifts a fork.
+This is a many-hands table by design: somebody on greens, somebody on mac, the pies started the day before, grace before anyone lifts a fork.
 Cook more than you need.
-Sending people home with a plate isn't leftovers; it's the entire point.
+Sending people home with a plate is the entire point.

 Every table tells the story of the people around it.